Vlado1210/Fruit_classifier/fruit_classifier/README.md

+<h2> Fruit Classifier </h2>

-Check out this cool fruit classifier!
+Check out this cool fruit classifier made using tensorflow and python!

 It's been trained using over 800 images for each label using the [IMAGENET](http://www.image-net.org/) dataset.
 Currently it's only able to classify apples, oranges, bananas, and blueberries however it's berry easy to add more.